Net (mathematics): Cluster and limit points

 A net has a limit if and only if all of its subnets have limits.
 In that case, every limit of the net is also a limit of every subnet.

 Other properties

 In general, a net in a space $X$ can have more than one limit, but if $X$ is a Hausdorff space, the limit of a net, if it exists, is unique.
 Conversely, if $X$ is not Hausdorff, then there exists a net on $X$ with two distinct limits.
 Thus the uniqueness of the limit is equivalent to the Hausdorff condition on the space, and indeed this may be taken as the definition.
 This result depends on the directedness condition; a set indexed by a general preorder or partial order may have distinct limit points even in a Hausdorff space.

-Cauchy nets

-A Cauchy net generalizes the notion of Cauchy sequence to nets defined on uniform spaces.